rcarrata/rcarrata.github.io/_posts/2023-05-02-aro-submariner.md

 ## Import ARO cluster into ACM (CLI)

-* Retrieve the ARO token and the ARO API url from the ARO cluster
+* Retrieve the ARO token and the ARO API URL from the ARO cluster

 ```sh
 kubectl config use $AZR_CLUSTER